CamilaRomualdo/camilaromualdo/README.md

 # About
 Hi there!
 My name is Camila,
-I'm a front-end developer specializing in full-stack developer.
+I'm a front-end developer specializing in full-stack development.

 # Contact
 !
 Personal website: https://camilaromualdo.com/